olliephillips/efmq/README.md

 EFMQ provides an MQTT pub/sub style abstraction for Ethernet Frame messaging.

 EFMQ works a bit like MQTT, but only over your Local Area Network (LAN).
 Since message traffic is effectively broadcast peer-to-peer, no broker is required, either local or remotely hosted.
-Since messaging is routed locally, within your LAN, it's more secure than using one of the few free remote MQTT servers to bounce your traffic off.
+Since messages are routed locally, within your LAN, it's more secure than using one of the few free remote MQTT servers to bounce your traffic off.

-Message can be two way.
-Each node can operate as a publisher and subscriber at the same time, which opens the door for control as well as monitoring.
+Messaging can be two-way.
+Each node can operate as publisher and subscriber at the same time, which opens the door for control as well as monitoring applications.

-This package leans heavilly on the work of @mdlayher who's [raw](https://github.com/mdlayher/raw) and [ethernet](https://github.com/mdlayher/ethernet) packages do almost all the heavy lifting.
+This package leans heavilly on @mdlayher's [raw](https://github.com/mdlayher/raw) and [ethernet](https://github.com/mdlayher/ethernet) packages, which do almost all the heavy lifting.

 ## Usage
 Basic publisher and subscriber examples are provided below.
 Nodes can publish and subscribe to multiple topics.

-The API follows MQTT loosely.
+The API follows MQTT's API loosely.

 ```
 // Create connection